elliepritts/synaesthetic/README.md

 ![](https://raw.githubusercontent.com/elliepritts/synaesthetic/master/assets/images/mobile-bg.jpg)

-# synaesthetic
+# SYNÆSTHETIC
-Synaesthetic is a musical puzzle game by [Ellie Pritts](http://elliepritts.com/).
-Using svg and web audio APIs, an interactive experience pairing color and frequency was created.
+SYNÆSTHETIC is a musical puzzle game by [Ellie Pritts](http://elliepritts.com/).
+The puzzles require you to learn to correspond colors with sounds to create specific chords.
+Colors and frequencies are paired using svg and web audio APIs for an interactive experience.

 Play it at [syna.es/thetic](http://syna.es/thetic)